PeithonKing/Learning_Reinforcement_Learning/README.md

 Here is a description (in chronological order) which folder (project) does what along with a short description.
 However a detailed description is provided in each folder.

 - **[snake_ladder/](snake_ladder/)**: Using Q table.
 Very basic, numpy implementation.
 The game is, if the player is given a magical power of precisely controlling the outcome of the dice, what is the minimum number of steps the player can complete the game in.
+- **[snake_ladder_revisit/](snake_ladder_revisit/)**: This project revisits the snake ladder problem.
+This time adding a custom Gymnasium environment for the snake ladder game.
+The main target was to design the reward in a better way for better learning.
+While sticking to the same tabular Q-learning algorithm, we changed the exploration strategy from epsilon-greedy to temperature-based softmax (boltzman) just for fun.
 - **[mountain_car/](mountain_car/)**: Learned Deep Q learning.
 Used a basic neural network (using pytorch) to train the [mountain car environment](https://gymnasium.farama.org/environments/classic_control/mountain_car/) from [gymnasium](https://gymnasium.farama.org/).
 - **[gym_envs/](gym_envs/)**: Collection of custom Gymnasium environments.
 All custom gym envs we build go here, and we would use these to train RL.
 - **[line_follower_v0/](line_follower_v0/)**: Using the custom env at [gym_envs/line_follower_v0](gym_envs/line_follower_v0).
 We train another DQN model.
 This is the second DQN model we trained.